List of vegetation types of South Africa

 This article lists the diverse vegetation types of South Africa, Lesotho, and Eswatini that have been sampled, classified, described, and mapped by the SANBI VEGMAP project.
-The resulting vegetation map and its associated database are crucial resources for biodiversity assessment, research, conservation management, and environmental planning.
+The resulting vegetation map and its associated database are crucial resources for biodiversity planning and research.
 The project is ongoing, with updates released as more data becomes available.
 The first map was published in 2006, with subsequent updates in 2009, 2012, 2018, and 2024.
 The 2018 revision was the most significant to date, with 47 vegetation types added, 35 removed, and numerous boundary edits.
 This update also ensured the vegetation map was fully aligned with the National Biodiversity Assessment 2018.

 The classification system arranges vegetation types hierarchically within nine defined biomes and a tenth azonal group.
 Within the biomes, the system describes bioregions, with the vegetation types representing the most detailed level.
 Each vegetation type consists of a group of plant communities with similar biotic and abiotic features.
 Using a GIS, the vegetation types are plotted on the map at the highest available resolution.

 The mapping of the distribution and extent of South Africa's natural vegetation began in 1918 with the establishment of the Botanical Survey of the Union of South Africa.
 Previous national vegetation maps by Pole-Evans (1936), Acocks (1953), and Low and Rebelo (1996) preceded the current system, which is a collaborative effort involving participants from various centres across the country.